Iqbal Azad

-Iqbal Azad is an Indian film and television actor who works mainly in the television Industry including in serials like Nadaniyaan, Tedi Medi Family and Bepannah.

-He has also worked in films like Mukt (2001), 340 (2009), and It’s a Man’s World (2010).
+Iqbal Azad is an Indian film and television actor.
+He has mainly worked in the television Industry, acted in serials Nadaniyaan, Tedi Medi Family and Bepannah.
+He has also worked in films including Mukt (2001), 340 (2009), and It's a Man's World (2010).

+Career

+Azad was born in Patna.
+He began his acting career in theatre before moving to advertising and later television.
+Alongside his television work, he has remained active in theatre and has also appeared in web series.
+He also made his directorial debut with the short film IDelete.